-The Commission developed ABA policy in support of the creation of Veterans Treatment Courts which was approved by the ABA House of Delegates in February of 2010.
-The policy outlines a roadmap of guiding principles for jurisdictions interested in replicating this highly effective treatment court model which serves as a mechanism to prevent homelessness among vulnerable veterans.
-The Commission is showcasing Veterans Treatment Courts and the VA’s Veterans Justice Outreach Initiative through programming held at ABA Midyear and Annual Meetings as well as at national conferences hosted by the National Coalition for Homeless Veterans and the National Alliance to End Homelessness.
+The Commission developed ABA policy in support of the creation of Veterans Treatment Courts; it was approved by the ABA House of Delegates in February, 2010.
+The policy, Resolution 105A, outlines a roadmap of guiding principles for jurisdictions interested in replicating this highly effective treatment court model which serves as a mechanism to prevent homelessness among vulnerable veterans.
+The Commission is showcasing Veterans Treatment Courts and the V.A.’s Veterans Justice Outreach Initiative through programming held at ABA Midyear and Annual Meetings as well as at national conferences hosted by the National Coalition for Homeless Veterans and the National Alliance to End Homelessness.